Heads of Chambers: Oliver Blunt QC, Sally O’Neill QC

 Senior Clerk: Stephen Ball

-Members of Chambers are renowned for appearing in high-profile criminal cases for both the prosecution and defence.
-They appear at trial, in the Divisional Court, Court of Appeal, Privy Council and the Supreme Court, as well as the European Court of Human Rights and before regulatory/disciplinary panels.
-Many members under- take high-profile work on behalf of, or against the FCA, HM Revenue and Customs, the Serious Fraud Office, the Department of Work and Pensions, the Crown Prosecution Service, the Football Association and other sports regulatory bodies.
+THE SET Members are renowned for appearing in high-profile criminal and white collar cases, both for defence and prosecution.
+They appear in the Crown Court, Divisional Court, Court of Appeal, Privy Council and Supreme Court, as well as the European Court of Human Rights and before Regulatory/Disciplinary panels.
+Members undertake high-profile work on behalf of or against the Financial Conduct Authority, HM Revenue and Customs, the Serious Fraud Office, the Department of Work and Pensions, the Crown Prosecution Service, the Football Association and other sports and disciplinary/regulatory bodies.
+Members regularly advise corporates on issues concerning the Bribery Act 2010.

 WORK UNDERTAKEN Chambers enjoys particular expertise in the following fields:

-Serious & Organised Crime: Chambers has long been instructed in top-end work at trial and appellate levels, including the first post-Jogee murder appeals, the News International phone hacking (Op.
-Elvedon) trials, the ‘Pentonville murder’ trial, the Stephen Lawrence murder, the murder of ‘Baby P’, the ‘Witchcraft murder’, defending in the largest ‘Gypsy Slavery’ case to be brought, and prosecuting the hairdresser convicted of trying to infect ten men he met on Grindr with HIV, to name but a few.
+Serious & Organised Crime: Chambers has long been instructed in top-end work at trial and appellate levels including R-v-Twomey, the first Judge alone trial, the first post-Jogee murder appeals, the News International phone hacking (Operation Elvedon) trials, the Hatton Garden heist, the ‘Pentonville murder’ trial, the Jodie Chesney murder, the Stephen Lawrence murder, the murder of ‘Baby P’, the ‘Witchcraft murder’ Ife, the successful defence of those tried for the death of a family member following ‘botched exorcism’, the ‘Gypsy Slavery’ cases, Operation Fort (Panorama featured), the Jonty Bravery case and the Sally Challen appeal.

-Terrorism: Members have appeared in the trials, amongst others, of the Gloucester shoe bomber, the first Al Qa’eda funding prosecution post 9/11, the Afghan Stansted hijacking, the ‘Ricin’ conspiracy, and a number of recent Al Qa’eda and Syria-related cases together with significant IRA trials in the past.
-They are also instructed in proceedings reviewing Terrorism Prevention and Investigation Measures (TPIMs).
+Terrorism: Members have appeared in terrorism trials for decades including the Gloucester shoe bomber, the first Al Qa’eda funding prosecution post 9/11, the Afghan Stansted hijacking, the ‘Ricin’ conspiracy, and recent Al Qa’eda and Syria-related cases.

-Regulatory & Disciplinary: Furnival Chambers has a highly regarded regulatory team who provide exceptional representation for professional workers before a wide range of disciplinary tribunals.
-Chambers has vast experience in dealing with regulatory and disciplinary proceedings before the GMC, NMC (including the Morecambe Bay Healthcare Trust case, concerning alleged misconduct of midwives leading to the death of a baby and endangerment of another’s life), GOC and SRA, amongst others.
-Chambers handles all nature of hybrid criminal proceedings before tribunals including the coroners court, public enquiries and mental health review tribunals.
-Members also appear before Football Association and other sporting regulatory authorities, both for the authorities and individuals/teams concerned.
+Regulatory & Disciplinary: Chambers has a highly regarded regulatory team who provide exceptional representation for the financial industry, the professions and sports industry.
+Chambers has vast experience in regulatory and disciplinary proceedings before the SRA, GMC, GDC, GOC, NMC, the HCPC (including the Morecambe Bay Healthcare Trust case).
+Chambers appears in related proceedings before the Crown Court, Coroner’s Court (including the London Bridge Inquest), public inquiries and mental health review tribunals.
+Recent successes include representing two prison officers charged with gross negligence manslaughter.
+Members also appear before Football Association and other sports regulatory authorities, both for the authorities and individuals/teams concerned.